Automated Quantum Algorithm Design using a Domain-Specific Language: Methods

 The fitness function associates a numerical value to the performance of a candidate algorithm.
 The fitness is then used to generate a relative ranking of the algorithms in the population.
 Designing a fitness function is important as it governs how the search space is navigated.
 We determine the fitness of a candidate algorithm by analysing its performance with respect to a set of training examples and by considering its complexity.

 The first contribution to our fitness function is constructed using state overlap.
-The training set, $T = \cup_{q\in Q} \{(x^{(q)}_i, y^{(q)}_i)\}_{i \in I}$, is a collection of input-target pairs, $(x^{(q)}_i, y^{(q)}_i)$, which are grouped by $q\in Q$, where $Q$ is a set of circuit sizes.
+The training set, $T = \cup_{q\in {\mathcal{N}}} \{(x^{(q)}_i, y^{(q)}_i)\}_{i \in I}$, is a collection of input-target pairs, $(x^{(q)}_i, y^{(q)}_i)$, which are grouped by $q\in {\mathcal{N}}$, where ${\mathcal{N}}$ is a set of circuit sizes.
 We define the fitness function as follows

-where $U^{(q)}_{(m)}$ is the quantum circuit (unitary operation) associated with the candidate algorithm $m$ instantiated for the relevant circuit size implied by $q$.
-Here we take the minimum fitness across the set of circuit sizes, but taking the mean is also valid.
+where {$U([1,\dots,q],\mathcal{A})$ (Eq.~\eqref{eq:hypergraph_build_state})} is the quantum circuit (unitary operation) associated with the candidate algorithm ${\mathcal{A}}$ instantiated for the relevant circuit size implied by $q$.
+Here, we take the minimum fitness across the set of circuit sizes, but taking the mean is also valid.
 It turns out that it is sufficient to evaluate an algorithm on a small number of circuit sizes for the general structure to be learnt.
 In particular, circuits of size $2$, $3$ and $4$ qubits were sufficient for the Deutsch-Jozsa algorithm and QFT, and circuits of size $3$, $4$ and $5$ qubits were sufficient for Grover's search.

-The fitness can be improved by adding penalties to $f_q(m)$ that depend on the complexity of $U^{(q)}_{(m)}$.
-To favour smaller simpler structures, a penalty is added in terms of the number of unitary gates in the circuit $U^{(m)}_i$.
+The fitness can be improved by adding penalties to $f_q({\mathcal{A}})$ that depend on the complexity of ${U([1,\dots,q],\mathcal{A})}$.
+To favour smaller simpler structures, a penalty is added in terms of the number of unitary gates in the circuit ${U([1,\dots,q],\mathcal{A})}$.
 A penalty is also added for the number of oracle calls and the number of gate parameters, where applicable.
 Lastly, we add a penalty based on the Jensen–Shannon divergence~\cite{lin1991divergence} which penalises circuits that perform non-uniformly across the elements of the training set.
 The relative weights of these penalties are a hyper-parameter of the search.

-When an algorithm contains parametrised gates, these are trained numerically using gradient decent ~\cite{paszke2017automatic, bergholm2018pennylane} to maximise the fitness of the candidate.
-In order to speed up evaluation, we allow parameter training to run for only a few seconds, which further penalises highly parametrised circuits.
+When an algorithm contains parametrised gates, these are trained numerically using gradient descent ~\cite{paszke2017automatic, bergholm2018pennylane} to maximise the fitness of the candidate.
+In order to speed up evaluation, we allow parameter training to run for only a few seconds, which further penalises highly parameterised circuits.
 Parameters are later trained more carefully during post-processing.

 During evaluation, the repetition parameter is increased incrementally from $1$ until the fitness no longer increases, or until the number of repetitions is equal to the circuit size.
 This upper limit on the number of repetitions is motivated by the fact that we would like the size of our learnt algorithm to scale at most linearly in the number of qubits.
 During post-processing, the relationship between the circuit size and the number of repetitions can be inferred by evaluating the algorithm on a larger number of circuit sizes.